Quuxplusone/blog/_posts/2019-08-02-the-tough-guide-to-cpp-acronyms.md

         {
             return detail::swap_helper(a, b);
         };

-(The C++20 standard has a lot of wording inherited from Eric's Ranges-v3 to deal with something colloquially known as the "poison pill"; but I observed, and Eric confirmed, that the poison pill hasn't been necessary ever since C++17 introduced a SFINAE-friendly `std::swap`.)

 The benefit of a CPO over a named function is that it separates [the two pieces of the customization point](/blog/2018/03/19/customization-points-for-functions/):